Program at a Glance

 How to Apply

-Students interested in applying for entrance to the MD/MPH Program at SUNY Upstate Medical University will need to have completed all of the requirements for admission to the College of Medicine as outlined in the admissions package.
-Prospective applicants will submit their AMCAS application indicating the combined MD/MPH degree option and follow the regular AMCAS application process outlined on the College of Medicine admissions homepage.
+Prospective applicants will submit their AMCAS application indicating the combined MD/MPH degree option and follow the regular AMCAS application process and requirements outlined on the College of Medicine admissions homepage (keep hyperlink).

 - Deadline to apply to AMCAS: October 15th